A Comprehensive Survey of Mamba Architectures for Medical Image Analysis: Classification, Segmentation, Restoration and Beyond: Medical Image Analysis using Mamba

 In this section, we explore and discuss the architectural landscape of Mamba, beginning with an exploration of the foundational pure Mamba design and its evolution through variants of U-Net.
 We then transition into the realm of hybrid architectures, where Mamba is ingeniously combined with other powerful techniques to achieve enhanced performance and tackle complex tasks.

-\subsubsection{\textbf{Pure Mamba}}
+\subsubsection{Pure Mamba}

-\textbf{Vision Mamba (ViM)} proposed by Zhu \textit{et al.} \cite{zhu2024vision} incorporates bidirectional SSM by combining convolution with S6 in both forward and backward direction.
-Moreover, softplus \cite{10.1007/s10489-017-1028-7} function is applied over the selective scan parameter $\Delta_{0}$ to make sure the parameter stays positive.
-The parameters of the S6 are discretized with $\Delta_{0}$ parameter mentioned above.
+\textbf{Vision Mamba (ViM)} proposed by Zhu \textit{et al.} \cite{zhu2024vision} incorporates bidirectional SSM by combining convolution with S6 in both forward and backward directions.
+Moreover, softplus \cite{10.1007/s10489-017-1028-7} function is applied to the selective scan parameter $\Delta_{0}$ to make sure the parameter stays positive.
+The parameters of the S6 are discretized with the $\Delta_{0}$ parameter mentioned above.
 ViM employs a training strategy similar to Vision Transformers (ViT) \cite{dosovitskiy2021imageworth16x16words} where patches of inputs are tokenized by separating them into non-overlapping patches and applying a convolution layer on each patch with dimension $d$.
-The tokenized patches are then concatenated with class labels and learnable position encoding are added to the class label and tokenzied patches.
-Concatenating the class label in the middle has proven to work well as it exploits the recurrent nature of networks.
-Overall, ViM shows comparable differences in memory and performance to parametric heavy models such as DeiT-Ti (Data-efficient image Transformers-Tiny), DeiT-S (Data-efficient image Transformers-Small) proposed by Touvron \textit{et al.} \cite{touvron2021trainingdataefficientimagetransformers} on tasks such as object detection, classification and segmentation.
-Particularly on higher dimensional images such as $1248 \times 1248$, ViM consumes 73.2\% less memory than DeiT and $2.8\times$ faster than DeiT.
-Figure \autoref{fig:viM} depicts the architecture of the ViM block, illustrating its key elements and their role in improving the model's performance in vision tasks.\\
+The tokenized patches are then concatenated with class labels, and learnable position encoding are added to the class label and tokenzied patches.
+Overall, ViM shows comparable differences in memory and performance to parametric heavy models such as DeiT-Ti (Data-efficient image Transformers-Tiny), DeiT-S (Data-efficient image Transformers-Small) proposed by Touvron \textit{et al.} \cite{touvron2021trainingdataefficientimagetransformers} on tasks such as object detection, classification, and segmentation.
+Particularly in higher-dimensional images such as $1248 \times 1248$, ViM consumes 73.2\% less memory than DeiT and $2.8\times$ faster than DeiT.
+Figure \autoref{fig:viM} depicts the architecture of the ViM block, illustrating its key elements and their role in improving the model's performance in vision tasks.